-The mandatory bio page where you can learn more than you want to know about you know who.
+The mandatory bio where you can learn more than you want about you know who. . .

-Professional writer, amateur photographer, amateur musician, amateur gardener.
-Dog lover, horse lover, book lover, nature lover,
+Grandma, writer, amateur photographer, amateur musician, amateur gardener.
+Dog lover, horse lover, book lover, nature lover.

 Taco-maker supreme, sadistic manuscript editor, gaga grandmother, delusional dog lover, erratic driver.